pensnarik/postgres-pgmigrate/README.md

 ## About

-This imaage is based on officcial PostgreSQL image but also contains `yandex-pgmigrator` tool.
+This image is based on official PostgreSQL image but in addition contains `yandex-pgmigrator` tool.

 ## Usage